selfrefactor/services/packages/vscode-control/README.md

 # Vscode-control

-- Populate settings and keybingings to local VSCode instance
+- Populate settings and keybindings to local VSCode instance

 ## Tips